Huggepugge1/RustyCog/README.md

 ## Future Plans
 - Dynamic Engine Management: Automatically adjust the amount of background threads depending on the current workload.
-- Prioritization: Allowing certain cogs to be prioritized.
-For example a cog currently being waited for will get priority for decreased response times
+- Prioritization: Allowing certain cogs to be prioritized (e.g., give priority to cogs currently being waited on).
-- Cancel cogs before they are ran
+- Calcellation: Allow cogs to be cancelled before engagement.

 ## Why Choose RustyCog?
 RustyCog provides a unique approach to task management in Rust, allowing you to manage tasks like futures without actually being asynchronous.
 Synchronous + asyncrhonous in one!

-## Contrbuting
+## Contributing
 Contributions are welcome!
 Please open an issue to discuss your ideas, or fork the repo and open a pull request.

-## Licence
+## License
 This project is licensed under the MIT License.
 See [LICENSE] for details.